Oil gains 1 percent as Saudi minister stands by OPEC output cuts

 But citing the OPEC+ cuts and low global stocks, the bank predicted prices for Brent would reach $70 a barrel this year.

-(GRAPHIC: U.S. oil rig count link:tmsnrt.rs/2V1n5mN)
+(GRAPHIC: U.S. oil rig count link: tmsnrt.rs/2V1n5mN).

-(GRAPHIC: Russian, U.S. & Saudi crude oil production link: tmsnrt.rs/2EUHeFO)
+(GRAPHIC: Russian, U.S. & Saudi crude oil production link: tmsnrt.rs/2EUHeFO).

-(GRAPHIC: U.S. crude exports surge to record link: tmsnrt.rs/2NW392C)
+(GRAPHIC: U.S. crude exports surge to record link: tmsnrt.rs/2NW392C).

-Reporting by Stephanie Kelly in New York; additional reporting by Noah Browning in London and Henning Gloystein in Singapore; editing by Alexander Smith and David Evans
+Reporting by Stephanie Kelly in New York; Additional reporting by Noah Browning in London and Henning Gloystein in Singapore; Editing by David Evans and Matthew Lewis